google/WebFundamentals/src/content/en/tools/chrome-devtools/speed/get-started.md

 Your new report says that properly sizing images is another big opportunity.

 Resizing images helps speed up load time by reducing the file size of images.
-When you think about it, if your user is viewing your images on a mobile device screen that's 500-pixels-wide, there's really no point in sending a 1500-pixel-wide image.
+If your user is viewing your images on a mobile device screen that's 500-pixels-wide, there's really no point in sending a 1500-pixel-wide image.
 Ideally, you'd send a 500-pixel-wided image, at most.